nicojourdain/nicojourdain.github.io/students_dir/students_nemo4.2_tgcc.md

 **Content:**
 1. Module environment
-2. Get the NEMO (ocean/sea-ice model) and XIOS (IO server) sources
+3. Get and compile XIOS
-3. Compile XIOS
-4. Compile NEMO
+3. Get and compile NEMO
-5. Create inputs for the new NEMO configuration
+4. Create inputs for the new NEMO configuration
    1. Create coordinate and bathymetry files
    2. Create the DOMAINcfg and mesh\_mask files
    3. Create initial state file
    4. Create files for lateral boundary conditions
    5. Create files for runoff and sea surface salinity restoring
    6. Create weights for on-the-fly interpolation of atmospheric forcing
-6. Running NEMO
+5. Running NEMO

 If you are new to TGCC, see [this page](http://www-hpc.cea.fr/en/complexe/tgcc.htm) for information on how to get an account.